ietf-teep/architecture/draft-ietf-teep-architecture.md

 The use of personalization data is dependent on how TAs are used and what their security requirements are.

-TEEP requests from a TAM to a TEEP Agent can be signed with the TAM private key (for authentication and integrity protection).
+TEEP requests from a TAM to a TEEP Agent can be encrypted with a data key that is wrapped with the TEE public key (to provide confidentiality), and are then signed with the TAM private key (for authentication and integrity protection).
 Conversely, TEEP responses from a TEEP Agent to a TAM can be signed with the TEE private key.
 For encryption of the personalization